-Rules are configured by the user to categorize and act upon traffic.
-For example, NG Firewall Rule Syntax uses rules to determine whether to block or pass traffic.
-Bandwidth Control uses rules to determine how to prioritize a session.
+The user configures rules to categorize and act upon traffic.
+For example, a firewall uses rules to determine whether to block or pass traffic.
+Bandwidth Application control uses rules to determine how to prioritize a session.

 Rules are evaluated in order from top to bottom against sessions (not packets!).
-If a rule matches then the action from that rule is performed and no more rules are evaluated.
-If no matching rule is found the behavior is defined by the application, which is usually doing nothing.
+If a rule matches, then the action from that rule is performed, and no more rules are evaluated.
+If no matching rule is found, the application defines the behavior, which usually does nothing.

 This is similar to other firewalls.
-Arista rules are quick rules which means the first match is always used.
+Arista rules are quick rules, which means the first match is always used.
 Unlike some other firewalls, Arista evaluates against sessions, not packets.
-This means that the Source Address will be the initiator of the session and the Destination Address will be the server address the client is connecting to, and the same is true for Source Port and Destination Port.
+This means that the Source Address will be the session's initiator, and the Destination Address will be the server address the client is connecting to, and the same is true for the Source Port and Destination Port.